 The next chapter explores many reasons absolutely precise definitions are difficult or impossible, particularly in biology.

 In most cases, translating terms from one level of description to a lower one would be meaningless and useless even if it were possible.
 Imagine you had a precise chemical definition of “cell.”
 Start with some particular cell, and imagine randomly adding or removing individual molecules.
 (There are several trillion of them per cell, mostly water; on the order of a hundred million proteins and a billion lipid molecules.)
 At some point, a single-molecule change must switch the entity from a cell to a non-cell.
-What could that possibly mean?
-(It wouldn’t be the transition from living to dead, even if “living” were definable; a dead cell is a cell.
+What could that possibly signify?
+(It wouldn’t be the transition from living to dead, even if “living” were definable and single molecule made the difference; a dead cell is a cell.
 It wouldn’t be the transition from able to reproduce to not able; red blood cells can’t reproduce regardless.
 And so on.)

 Some rationalists might say that if biologists can’t define “cell,” they are sciencing wrong.
 If “cell” isn’t reducible to quantum theory, at least in principle, nothing biologists say about cells can be absolutely true or false, and therefore it’s all meaningless.
 Biology will have to get fixed by people who know what they are doing.
 Scientists can only meaningfully ask questions that can be cashed out in unambiguous physical terms.

 But, this is impossible currently.
 So then, rationally speaking, we do not currently have any genuine knowlege of biology.
 Here there is a fork in the road… Taking this seriously leads to post-rationalist nihilism, the despairing realization that rationality cannot deliver on rationalism’s promises.
 By rationalism’s standards, knowlege is mostly impossible.
 We’ll explore this nihilism, and ways to avoid the rage and depression it entails, at the end of Part One.